 1. Submit two electronic copies of your biographical background/position statement in MS Word or similar format; one copy without any formatting such as bold face, italics, underlines or bullets, and another copy indicating where you wish such emphases to be placed.
 The appearance of the emphasis will be made uniform from statement to statement.
 Your notations will let the editors know where, if at all, you want any emphasis to go.

-2. Submit a current digital photograph of yourself, if you would like to include a picture on your candidate webpage and official ballot.
-Details on the photograph are in Policies and Procedures, Section 4.2.
+2. Submit a current digital photograph of yourself if you would like to include a picture on your candidate webpage and official ballot.
+Details on the photograph are in Policies and Procedures, Section 3.2.

 3. Finally, be sure to proofread your statement.
-The Nominating and Election Committees shall make appearance uniform among all statements, but they will NOT correct spelling and grammatical errors or typos contained in the statements.
+Appearance will be uniform among all statements, but spelling, grammatical errors or typos contained in the statements will NOT be corrected.

 Appendix 2: